From Open Vocabulary to Open World: Teaching Vision Language Models to Detect Novel Objects: Introduction

 In many real world applications, such as autonomous driving, the closed-set assumption is unrealistic and even dangerous, because it forces the model to misclassify or ignore unknown objects~\cite{elephant}.
 Scheirer \etal \cite{tosr} defines the problem of rejecting unknown classes ($\mathcal{U}$) and simultaneously classifying known classes ($\mathcal{K}$) as open set recognition (OSR).
 Subsequent works \cite{miller18,elephant} extend this problem to open set object detection (OSOD).
 Joseph \etal~\cite{TowardsOWOD} further proposes Open World Object Detection (OWOD), which involves detecting both known and unknown objects and incrementally learning new classes.

 Open world object detection is a challenging task due to the complexity of both open-set recognition \cite{miller18,elephant} and incremental learning \cite{incremental}.
 The model must generalize beyond predefined classes to capture the objectness of diverse unknown objects, and avoid confusing them with known classes.
 Additionally, it needs to incrementally learn new classes without forgetting previously acquired knowledge.
 Despite some progress \cite{TowardsOWOD,OW-DETR,ost,UC-OWOD,ALLOW,prob,cat,randbox,sun2024exploring} in this area, several key issues still remain unresolved.
 Many existing methods perform poorly at discovering unknown objects, leading to low recall for unknown classes.
 Additionally, existing OWOD methods \cite{TowardsOWOD,OW-DETR,sun2024exploring,randbox,prob,ALLOW,ost,UC-OWOD,cat} employ a replay strategy during incremental learning, where data from previous tasks are reintroduced during the training of new classes.
-This is not an optimal strategy as it wastes computing power and time.
+This strategy is suboptimal, leading to unnecessary consumption of computing resources and storage.

 Recently, the rise of visual-language pre-training has spawned a new area: open vocabulary object detection (OVD).
 In principle, OVD can detect novel classes defined by an unbounded (open) vocabulary at inference.
 Naturally, it is able to incrementally learn new classes by adding new prompts.
-In the real world, however, the open vocabulary may not necessarily be complete and accurate.
-As shown in \cref{fig:1}, an open vocabulary model such as Yolo World~\cite{yolow} is still a closed-set model at test time, because it is impractical for the expert user, referred to as ``oracle'', to define all objects that the model might encounter in the real world.
 With a limited vocabulary the model tends to misclassify near-out-of-distribution (NOOD) objects that have similar semantics to known classes, and ignore far-out-of-distribution (FOOD) objects.
 In real-world applications such as autonomous driving, where countless object-types cannot be initially included in the text prompt, OVD will inevitably fail when presented with OOD objects.

 To tackle this challenge, we propose a framework that enables OVD models to operate in open-world settings.
 To detect FOOD objects and incrementally learn the new classes, we propose Open World Embedding Learning (OWEL).
 OWEL optimizes parameterized class embeddings rather than fine-tuning the whole model to learn new classes, inherently avoiding catastrophic forgetting.
 We further introduce the novel concept of Pseudo Unknown Embedding, which constructs a text embedding to detect FOOD objects based on current known classes and generic objectness.